Neutralization titers reveal the structure of polyclonal antibody responses: Results

-We use these numerical realizations to show how the parameters $\mu$ and $\sigma$ control the statistics of $\mathcal{F}$, with fixed $\sigma_1=0.9$.
-The mean of $\mathcal{F}$ is plotted in Fig.~\ref{fig:nums}(a) and its skewness, $\<(\mathcal{F}-\<\mathcal{F}\>)^3\>/\<(\mathcal{F}-\<\mathcal{F}\>)^2\>^{3/2}$, in Fig.~\ref{fig:nums}(b).
-We observe that we can improve the mean effective binding efficacy of the serum (lower $\mathcal{F}$) through either decreasing $\mu$ or increasing $\sigma$.
 However, low $\sigma$ generates symmetric distributions for $\mathcal{F}$, with negligible skewness.
-At larger $\sigma$, we observe asymmetric distributions for $\mathcal{F}$, characterized by a skewness that is significantly less than zero.
-Our model can therefore produce titer distributions that are symmetric (as in the case of the post-vaccinated adults) or asymmetric (as for the children) controlled by $\sigma$, even though $\PE$ is Gaussian and always symmetric.
+At larger $\sigma$, we observe asymmetric distributions for $\mathcal{F}$, characterized by a skewness that is significantly less than zero. {\TM We will analyze this behaviour in detail in the next section.} Our model can therefore produce titer distributions that are symmetric (as in the case of the post-vaccinated adults) or asymmetric (as for the children) controlled by $\sigma$, even though $\PE$ is Gaussian and always symmetric.